SimonWoodtli/zet/20240404175613/README.md

 ## History: SysVinit

+> 📝 Migration to systemd was non-trivial and bugs and missing features could
+> be very disabling, so essential compatibility layers were adopted and still
+> exist for legacy software.
+Thus, SysVinit utility compatibility wrappers
+> still persist.

 Traditionally, nearly all distributions based the init process on UNIX's venerable SysVinit' software.
 However, this scheme was developed decades ago under rather different circumstances: